ietf-wg-masque/draft-ietf-masque-connect-udp/draft-ietf-masque-connect-udp.md

 There exist software and network deployments that perform access control checks based on the source IP address of incoming requests.
 For example, some software allows unauthenticated configuration changes if they originated from 127.0.0.1.
-Such software could be running on the same host as the UDP proxy, or in the same broadcast domain.
+Such software could be running on the same host as the UDP proxy or in the same broadcast domain.
 Proxied UDP traffic would then be received with a source IP address belonging to the UDP proxy.
 If this source address is used for access control, UDP proxying clients could use the UDP proxy to escalate their access